Kalua Pork Recipe

 Of course you can serve this all on its own or you can add BBQ sauce and make Kalua Pork Sandwiches, sliders, Pork Tacos with Mango Salsa, burritos, or even a burrito bowl with pineapple salsa.
 We also love just making simple shredded pork quesadillas or nachos loaded with lots of pork and cheese.
 Unquestionably, you will love any way you decide to serve this pork!

-What does kalua pork taste like?
+What does Kalua pork taste like?

 Kalua Pork is tender and juicy with a salty, smoky flavor.

-What is the meaning of kalua pork?
+What is the meaning of Kalua pork?

-What should I do with leftover pork.
+What should I do with leftover Kalua pork.

 How to Make Kalua Pork